spadi-alliance/cirasame-soft/INSTALL.md

 ### Practical usage

-We recommend to make a symbolic link the to hul-core-lib install directory inside the amaneq-soft install directory.
+We recommend to make a symbolic link the to hul-core-lib install directory inside the cirasame-soft install directory.